esphome/esphome-docs/components/packages/index.rst

 -------------------

 Packages can also be loaded from a Git repository by utilizing the correct configuration syntax.
-:ref:`config-substitutions` can be used inside the remote packages which allows users to override them locally with their own subsitution value.
+:doc:`/components/substitutions/index` can be used inside the remote packages which allows users to override them locally with their own substitution value.

 .. note::